-In my last article on stress analysis of tank piping I have described the effect of tank bulging.
-Click here to refresh yourself on the effect of tank bulging.
-In this article I will describe about the effect of tank settlement on stress analysis of piping system connected to large tanks.
+In my last article on stress analysis of tank piping, I described the effect of tank bulging.
+Click here to refresh yourself on the effect of storage tank bulging.
+In this article, I will describe the effect of storage tank settlement on stress analysis of piping systems connected to large tanks.

-Why settlement occurs for tanks but not for other equipments:
+Why does settlement occurs for tanks but not for other equipment?

-Equipment diameter is small (up to 3m).
-Therefore it is possible to design its foundation with large raft (say 10 m), to minimize or have insignificant settlement.
+Other equipment’s diameter is usually small (up to 3m).
+Therefore it is possible to design its foundation with large rafts (say 10 m) to minimize or have an insignificant settlement.

-Whereas tank diameters are generally large, of the order of 10 m to 60 m.
-Due to this it is impractical to design its foundation with raft, which would be much bigger than this.
-Many times it has ring foundation with soil compacted within this concrete ring.
+Whereas storage tank diameters are generally large, of the order of 10 m to 60 m.
+Due to this, it is impractical to design its foundation with a raft, which would be much bigger than this.
+Many times it has a ring foundation with soil compacted within this concrete ring.

-Amount of settlement depends on the location of tank.
-The amount of settlement is normally mentioned soil investigation report or geo-technological investigation report.
+The amount of settlement depends on the location of the tank.
+The amount of settlement is normally mentioned in the soil investigation reports or geo-technological investigation reports.

-Majority of the total settlement occurs during hydro test of tank (before piping is connected).
+The majority of the total settlement occurs during the hydrostatic test of the tank (before the piping is connected).
 This is generally permanent.

 … Typically 60%

-For balance 40% of settlement, this occurs after piping connection, piping needs to be designed properly with settlement effect.
+The balance of 40% of the settlement, occurs after the piping is connected to the storage tank nozzle.
+And the piping system needs to be designed properly with this settlement effect.

-The settlement is more at the centre of tank, and typically 50% at the edge of tank.
+The settlement is more at the center of the storage tank, and typically 50% at the edge of the tank.

-Since our nozzles and tank roof are connected / supported on shell, that is on outer edge of tank, we need to consider the settlement at outer edge of tank.
+Since our nozzles and tank roof are connected/supported on the shell, which is on the outer edge of the atmospheric storage tank, we need to consider the settlement at the outer edge of the tank.

 Following Data to be obtained from civil for each tank (for each project)

-- Settlement that will occur during construction and hydro test of tank.
+- The settlement value that will occur during the construction and hydro test of the tank.

-- Recovery (if any) following construction and hydro test of tank.
+- Recovery (if any) following construction and hydro test of the tank.

-- Further settlement, after hydro test of tank, (at the edge of the tank).
+- The further settlement, after the hydro test of the tank, (at the edge of the tank).

 Sample Data from civil for each tank for a typical project is shown in Fig. 1 for understanding.